jlchereau/ShuntingYard/README.md

 # Shunting-Yard

-> DISCLAIMER: This project is entitled Shunting-Yard becuase it started there but this is not another implementation of the Shunting-Yard algorithm.
+> DISCLAIMER: This project is entitled Shunting-Yard because it started there but this is not another implementation of the Shunting-Yard algorithm.

 ## Objective